- March 2, 2017

 How this applies to Lemon Laws is in the repair.
 According to the Song-Beverly Consumer Warranty Act, enacted in 1970, a manufacturer is required to repurchase a vehicle if the vehicle could not be fixed after a “reasonable number” of repair attempts.

 A vehicle, in this case, is named a lemon if these issues occur within 18 months of purchase or 18,000 miles.
-According to the California Department of Consumer Affairs, in addition to the time of purchase or miles driven, to qualify as a lemon, the following must have occurred:
+According to the California Department of Consumer Affairs, in addition to the time of purchase or miles driven, to qualify as a lemon, the following must have occurred.
+If your vehicle meets these criteria, consulting a vehicle accident lawyer might be an important step:

 - The manufacturer or its agents have made two or more attempts to repair a warranty problem that results in a condition that is likely to cause death or serious bodily injury if the vehicle is driven; or